A Terribly Serious Adventure

 Nikhil Krishnan

 Nikhil Krishnan was born in Bangalore, India.
-He attended the University of Oxford as a Rhodes Scholar and went on to complete a doctorate in philosophy.
+He attended the University of Oxford as a Rhodes scholar and went on to complete a doctorate in philosophy.
 He now teaches at the University of Cambridge, where he is a fellow of Robinson College.
-His essays have appeared in several publications, including The New Yorker, Daily Telegraph, and Spectator.
+His essays have appeared in several publications, including The New Yorker, The New Statesman, and n+1.
 More by Nikhil Krishnan

 Decorative Carat